irfanhakim-as/homelab-wiki/topics/esxi.md

 5. In the **Edit Settings** page, make any changes to the VM's **Virtual Hardware** and **VM Options** as needed.

 6. Click the **Save** button to apply the changes.

+### Virtual Disk

+This details how to expand the size of an existing disk or add an additional virtual disk to a virtual machine.

+#### Expand Disk

+1. [Edit the virtual machine](#editing-a-virtual-machine) you wish to expand the disk for:

+    - In the **Edit Settings** page, configure the VM's **Virtual Hardware**.
+    - Locate the section for the virtual disk you wish to expand i.e. **Hard Disk 1**.
+    - In the provided size field, enter the new size for the virtual disk i.e. `20 GB`.
+    - Click the **Save** button to apply the changes.

+2. Expand the partition on the virtual disk.
+There are different ways to do this depending on the OS and the partitioning scheme used.
+To determine the method of doing this on Linux, refer to the [Linux](./linux.md) topic.

+#### Add Additional Disk

+TODO

 ---